loaded123/tradebot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or support, contact [your email] or open an issue on GitHub.
+For questions or support, contact dromback@gmail.com or open an issue on GitHub.